A Thesis: Two Ways

 Posted in News Story

 Next year, Sago is bound for Harvard University’s doctoral program in French literature, but she found her foundation as a researcher in her majors at Georgetown.
-“Working as a researcher on these two projects really affirmed my career goal of going on to a graduate studies in French literature,” Sago said.
+“Working as a researcher on these two projects really affirmed my career goal of going on to graduate studies in French literature,” Sago said.

-Each thesis addresses 19th-century French poet Charles Baudelaire.
+Each thesis addresses the 19th-century French poet Charles Baudelaire.
 “I think the subjects are fairly different.
 They both deal with the figuration of the woman, but in very different ways,” she continued.

 In her French thesis, Sago analyzes three poems from Baudelaire’s collection of poetry, Les Fleurs du Mal (The Flowers of Evil).
 In each of the three poems—“La Beauté,” “Le Masque,” and “A Une Madonne”—the woman is represented as a sculpture.
 “I was looking at the reaction that the spectator poet has when he looks on these women as art.
 A lot of times there’s this element of shock, surprise, or even violence that shows up in the poems,” she said.

 According to Sago, these shocks represent depictions of trauma in poetry, which led to the focus of her thesis.
 “There’s this idea that trauma is unrepresentable to the self.
 But what I wanted to look at in my thesis was the way that these three poems affirm poetry’s ability to represent and depict trauma,” she explained.
 In “La Beauté,” the poet discovers the shock that language is insufficient to capture certain ideas and emotions.
 In “Le Masque,” she found the idea that life itself is a trauma, and in the third poem, a poet experiences trauma through a divided self.